stephenberry/repe/README.md

 The body may contain a REPE error_message if the error code is in an error state.
 If the `body_length` is set to zero, then no body is provided.

-For a `call` action, the body contains the input parameters.
+When invoking a function or setting a value, the body contains the input parameters.

 ## Error